HM Prison Bedford

-History
+Building

-The prison has been on its current site since 1801 and was designed by the architect John Wing (1756-1826), who also designed the Bedford town bridge, the Infirmary and the House of Industry.
+The prison has been on its current site since 1801 and was designed by the architect John Wing (1756–1826), who also designed the Bedford town bridge, the Infirmary and the House of Industry.
 The previous site was on the corner of the High Street and Silver Street, then known as Gaol Lane.
 The location is marked with a plaque in the pavement due to its connection with John Bunyan, being the probable place where he wrote The Pilgrim's Progress.
 Wing's original building included "...a turnkey's lodge, cells for debtors, felons and house of correction prisoners, hot and cold baths and an oven to purify infected clothing.
 The silence system was enforced with great severity, wooden partitions being placed between any two prisoners at work on the treadmill.
 Separate exercise was allowed in the yards, and meals were taken in the cells."
 The prison has been twice expanded, in 1849 and 1990.